javalin/website/pages/index.md

 ## Embedded Web-server
 Javalin runs on a fully configurable embedded web-server (jetty).
-This means that you can write your entire application in Javalin, and deploy it as a fat jar.\\
+This means that you can write your entire application in Javalin, and deploy it as a fat jar.
-Pull requests for other embedded servers would be welcome (netty, undertow, etc).

 <div id="dependency-modal">
     <span class="close">✖</span>